 JB: The nice thing about an online course is having the time to reflect on the content and re-record sections as you like.
 Having a chance to construct and refine what you’re going to say often makes the material more effective.

-Tags: Social Media, Social Networks, Social Media Marketing, Contagious, Jonah Berger, Viral
+Tags: Contagious, Jonah Berger, Social Media, Social Media Marketing, Social Networks, Viral

 Thanks for signing up.

 We’ll send you a confirmation email shortly.

 Sign up and receive emails about lynda.com and our online training library: